Search Close Search

 roger-davis-academy-of-arts-and-sciences-2021.jpg

-Roger J. Davis, PhD, FRS, has been elected a member of the American Academy of Arts & Sciences.
-It was founded in 1780, during the American Revolution, by John Adams, John Hancock and 60 other scholar-patriots.
+Roger J. Davis, PhD, FRS, was elected a member of the American Academy of Arts & Sciences.
+It was founded in 1780, during the American Revolution, by John Adams, John Hancock, and 60 other scholar-patriots.

 “I am deeply humbled to accept this honor,” said Dr. Davis, the H. Arthur Smith Professor and Chair of the Department of Molecular Medicine.
 “It represents recognition of the many accomplishments of colleagues in my research group at UMass Chan Medical School.”

-Dr. Davis earned four degrees from Queens’ College of the University of Cambridge in England: a bachelor’s degree in natural sciences, advanced degrees in biochemistry and natural sciences, and a doctorate degree in biochemistry.
-He arrived at UMass Chan Medical School in 1982 as a research fellow in the Czech Lab, then became an assistant professor in what was then the Department of Biochemistry and Molecular Biology the following year.
-In 1990, he was promoted to associate professor, became a founding member of the Program in Molecular Medicine, and named an investigator of the Howard Hughes Medical Institute.
+Arriving at UMass Chan Medical School in 1982 as a research fellow in the Czech lab, Dr. Davis became an assistant professor in what was then the Department of Biochemistry and Molecular Biology the following year.
+In 1990, he was promoted to associate professor, became a founding member of the Program in Molecular Medicine, and was named an investigator of the Howard Hughes Medical Institute.

-In 2002, Dr. Davis was elected a fellow of the Royal Society.
-He’s also a fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.
-He’s a member of the European Molecular Biology Organization, the National Academy of Inventors and the National Academy of Sciences.
+In 2002, he was elected a Fellow of the Royal Society, adding to a resume that includes membership in the American Academy of Microbiology and the American Association for the Advancement of Science.
+He is also a member of the European Molecular Biology Organization, the National Academy of Inventors, and the National Academy of Sciences.

 Related Stories: